ALTER SYSTEM

 SET ENCRYPTION WALLET Clause

-statement is not a DDL clause.
+Use this clause to manage database access to information in the server wallet.
+Although this statement begins with the keyword ALTER, an ALTER SYSTEM SET ENCRYPTION WALLET statement is not a DDL clause.
 However, you cannot roll back such a statement.OPEN When you specify this clause, the database uses the specified password to load information from the server wallet into memory for database access for the duration of the instance.
 This clause lets the database retrieve keys from the server wallet without an SSO wallet.
 If the server wallet is not available or is already open, the database returns an error.

 CLOSE Use this clause to remove the server wallet information from memory.